Skip to main content

 ]

-Deliberately throws an error with an optional message
+Deliberately throws an error with an optional `message`

 If condition is true, the function returns undefined.
 If the condition is false, an exception is thrown with the message as the message of the exception.

-Evaluates the type of value and returns one of the following strings:
+Evaluates the type of `value` and returns one of the following strings:

-• "function" Returns (non-string) undefined when value is undefined.
+Returns (non-string) `undefined` when `value` is `undefined`.

-Date/Time functions
+# Date/Time functions

-Signature: $now([picture [, timezone]])
+__Signature:__ `$now([picture [, timezone]])`

 Generates a UTC timestamp in ISO 8601 compatible format and returns it as a string.
-All invocations of $now() within an evaluation of an expression will all return the same timestamp value.
+All invocations of `$now()` within an evaluation of an expression will all return the same timestamp value.

-If the optional picture and timezone parameters are supplied, then the current timestamp is formatted as described by the $fromMillis() function.
+If the optional `picture` and `timezone` parameters are supplied, then the current timestamp is formatted as described by the [`$fromMillis()`](#frommillis) function.

 __Examples__

-Signature: $millis()
+__Signature:__ `$millis()`

-Returns the number of milliseconds since the Unix Epoch (1 January, 1970 UTC) as a number.
-All invocations of $millis() within an evaluation of an expression will all return the same value.
+Returns the number of milliseconds since the Unix *Epoch* (1 January, 1970 UTC) as a number.
+All invocations of `$millis()` within an evaluation of an expression will all return the same value.

 __Examples__

-Signature: $fromMillis(number [, picture [, timezone]])
+__Signature:__ `$fromMillis(number [, picture [, timezone]])`

-Convert the number representing milliseconds since the Unix Epoch (1 January, 1970 UTC) to a formatted string representation of the timestamp as specified by the picture string.
+Convert the `number` representing milliseconds since the Unix *Epoch* (1 January, 1970 UTC) to a formatted string representation of the timestamp as specified by the `picture` string.

-If the optional picture parameter is omitted, then the timestamp is formatted in the ISO 8601 format.
+If the optional `picture` parameter is omitted, then the timestamp is formatted in the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.

-If the optional picture string is supplied, then the timestamp is formatted occording to the representation specified in that string.
-The behaviour of this function is consistent with the two-argument version of the XPath/XQuery function fn:format-dateTime as defined in the XPath F&O 3.1 specification.
-The picture string parameter defines how the timestamp is formatted and has the same syntax as fn:format-dateTime.
+The behaviour of this function is consistent with the two-argument version of the XPath/XQuery function [fn:format-dateTime](https://www.w3.org/TR/xpath-functions-31/#func-format-dateTime) as defined in the XPath F&O 3.1 specification.
+The picture string parameter defines how the timestamp is formatted and has the [same syntax](https://www.w3.org/TR/xpath-functions-31/#date-picture-string) as fn:format-dateTime.

-If the optional timezone string is supplied, then the formatted timestamp will be in that timezone.
-The timezone string should be in the format "Β±HHMM", where Β± is either the plus or minus sign and HHMM is the offset in hours and minutes from UTC.
-Positive offset for timezones east of UTC, negative offset for timezones west of UTC.
+format "±HHMM", where ± is either the plus or minus sign and HHMM is the offset in hours and minutes from UTC.
+Positive offset for timezones

 __Examples__

-Signature: $toMillis(timestamp [, picture])
+__Signature:__ `$toMillis(timestamp [, picture])`

-Convert a timestamp string to the number of milliseconds since the Unix Epoch (1 January, 1970 UTC) as a number.
+Convert a `timestamp` string to the number of milliseconds since the Unix *Epoch* (1 January, 1970 UTC) as a number.

-If the optional picture string is not specified, then the format of the timestamp is assumed to be ISO 8601.
+If the optional `picture` string is not specified, then the format of the timestamp is assumed to be [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html).
 An error is thrown if the string is not in the correct format.

-If the picture string is specified, then the format is assumed to be described by this picture string using the same syntax as the XPath/XQuery function fn:format-dateTime, defined in the XPath F&O 3.1 specification.
+If the `picture` string is specified, then the format is assumed to be described by this picture string using the [same syntax](https://www.w3.org/TR/xpath-functions-31/#date-picture-string) as the XPath/XQuery function [fn:format-dateTime](https://www.w3.org/TR/xpath-functions-31/#func-format-dateTime), defined in the XPath F&O 3.1 specification.

 __Examples__

-Returns an array containing the results of applying the function parameter to each value in the array parameter.
+Returns an array containing the results of applying the `function` parameter to each value in the `array` parameter.

 The function that is supplied as the second parameter must have the following signature:

-function(value [, index [, array]])
+`function(value [, index [, array]])`

 Each value in the input array is passed in as the first parameter in the supplied function.
 The index (position) of that value in the input array is passed in as the second parameter, if specified.
 The whole input array is passed in as the third parameter, if specified.